 - Edit the Email Text

-You can edit your user registration activation emails via your Joomla 2.5 backend.
+You can edit your user registration activation emails via your2.5 backend.
 The Language Manager is where you can edit your email text.

 - Login to your Joomla 2.5 backend administrator panel